HELPING THE WORLD ONE JOURNEY AT A TIME

 The first person to successfully raise orphaned infant elephants, Daphne has rescued and raised hundreds of orphaned elephants, rhino, warthog and antelope.
 She has also worked to reduce the human/animal conflict and poaching that creates orphans, working with schools, training rangers and supporting community development.
 At the Voi salt lick, travelers can see where these infants are eventually released into the wild and end up in the care of other orphans who have been successfully reintroduced to the wild.

-The goal of Actions for Cheetahs in Kenya, headed by American Mary Wykstra, is to carry out field research for the conservation issues in Kenya on areas of commercial farming and high human population where cheetah numbers appear to be declining.
+The goal of Action for Cheetah in Kenya, headed by American Mary Wykstra, is to carry out field research for the conservation issues in Kenya on areas of commercial farming and high human population where cheetah numbers appear to be declining.
 Dealing with conflict issues between humans and predators is complicated as translocation means moving problem animals from one area to another.

 Tarangire Elephant Project, Tanzania